BOND REPORT: 10-year Treasury Yield Posts Largest Weekly Decline In More Than 4 Months

 For the day, yields for key maturities were flat, keeping intact sizable declines.
 The 10-year Treasury note yield slipped 10 basis points for the five-day stretch to 2.058%, the largest weeklong decline since April 13.

-Similarly, the 2-year Treasury more sensitive to the vagaries of monetary policy, posted a weeklong fall of 7.5 basis points to 2.058%.
-The 30-year bond yield dropped 9 basis points to 2.678%.
+Similarly, the 2-year Treasury more sensitive to the vagaries of monetary policy, posted a weeklong fall of 7.5 basis points to 1.270%.
+The 30-year bond yield dropped about 9 basis points to 2.678%.

 Bond buying, which pushes prices higher and yields lower, subsided somewhat later Friday, helping yields to come off intraday lows.